Maksi: Jain Pilgrimage

+Maksi is an ancient place of pilgrimage for Jains.
+There are two ancient temples here.
+The first one is the bigger temple called Bada Mandir and it belongs to the Śvetāmbara sect.
+The principal deity here is a 2500-year old idol of Parshvanatha.
+The second temple is of Suparshwanatha and belongs to the Digambara sect.

-Maksi Prashvnath is considered to be a holy place for Jains.
-It's one amongst the 108 Parshvnaths of Jains.
-Behind the bada mandir, there is a beautiful garden where there are 4 shrines.
-This garden also has a big stepwell.
-People believe that idol of lord parshwanath was found from this stepwell.
+Maksi Parshvanatha is considered to be a holy place for Śvetāmbara Jains.
+It is one of the 108 prominent idols of Parshvanatha of Śvetāmbara Jains.
+People believe that idol of Parshvanatha was found from this stepwell.

 Maksi is also famous for its singing group Maksi Mandal.
-It is owned by Mr. Shantilal Kothari, who is a famous singer of Malwa Region of Madhya Pradesh for old Jain Stavans.
-He started the group 30 years ago and dedicates all his Stavans to Lord Parsvanath.
+It is owned by Mr. Shantilal Kothari, who is a famous singer of Malwa Region of Madhya Pradesh for old Jain hymns.
+He started the group 30 years ago and dedicates all his hymns to Lord Parshvanatha.

 Transportation

-Maksi is located on Agra-Mumbai Road.
-It has direct train connections to Ujjain, Dewas, Bhopal, and Ruthiyai.
+Maksi is located on the Agra-Mumbai Road and has direct train connectivity to Ujjain, Dewas, Bhopal, and Ruthiyai.